·

 I’ve been using habit trackers in my Bullet Journal every single month, so let me share my experience.

-First and foremost – habit trackers are a great motivation to do things.
 It sounds silly, but at the end of the day, getting to color that little square in your tracker really motivates you to do it.

 Here is the secret: Our brains are hard-wired into wanting to ALWAYS complete things.
 That’s why puzzles are so addictive.
 So having an empty square at the end of the day, will basically make your brain motivate you to try and follow your habits.
 It’s science!

-Second – it helps to encourage you!
 Let’s say you’ve been working out every day this week, but when the next Monday comes, you don’t really feel like doing it.
 Take a look at how pretty your tracker looks with all these squares filled!
 Look at how far you’ve already come.
 For me – it’s a great encouragement to not give up.

-Third – you can see your patterns.
 This is very important!
 Some habits just don’t stick.
 With a habit tracker, you’ll be able to see why, and change your schedule accordingly.

-Fourth – it helps you establish a daily routine.
 I said it once, and I’ll say it a million times – having routines is very important when you’re working on increasing your productivity.
-And having a habit tracker makes sure that every day you stick to your usual routines
+And having a habit tracker makes sure that every day you stick to your usual routines.

-And finally – a habit tracker can help you achieve your goals.
 When you set your goals, don’t just think about what you gotta do; think of what kind of person you want to become.
-Basically – what kind of habits you should have to get one step closer to your ideal self.
+Basically, what kind of habits should you have to get one step closer to your ideal self?

-For example, if (to be honest there is no if there, that’s really something I want to do) I want to become a full-time blogger, I need to make sure I write at least a little bit every day.
+For example, if (to be honest, there is no if there, that’s really something I want to do) I want to become a full-time blogger, I need to make sure I write at least a little bit every day.
 The habit tracker is helping me to stay on track with that, developing a habit and a skill, and getting me closer to my goals!

 Habit Tracker Types